We went to St. Barts.

 …with a rather unique twist.

-It comes from a team who hail from such restaurant luminaries as Nest in Hackney and Fenn in Fulham (messirs Johnnie Crowe, Luke Wasserman and Toby Neill) and it’s just swung its doors open in a tranquil Farringdon courtyard backing onto London’s oldest church – the cloisters of St. Bartholomew The Great.
+It comes from the team who run the restaurant luminary Nest in Hackney (messirs Johnnie Crowe, Luke Wasserman and Toby Neill) and you’ll find it in a tranquil Farringdon courtyard backing onto London’s oldest church – the cloisters of St. Bartholomew The Great.
 As settings go, it’s hard to beat.
 It’s also a perfect way to lead you into the experience itself, as it literally surrounded the restaurant with an air of relaxed serenity.

 Wandering in, you’ll find yourself in their warm, welcoming, candlelit bar area.
 You’ll be perched up at a small, misshapen wooden table hand-carved from fallen London plane trees, and sink into a sheepskin chair.
 This is where your evening will start, and where the first seven courses – yes seven – of your tasting menu will come, while you sip cocktails and a glass of wine or two (the barrel aged negroni is really quite something).
 The waiter will give you a small brown envelope containing the menu, and leaving it to you as to whether you decide to look or not.

 After that, the parade of dishes will start.
 Each bite is a delicate little wonder all of its own, ranging from a gorgeously frilly, crisp onion tart speckled with goats cheese, to a plate of house-cured Mangalitza salami, a satisfyingly brittle cod fritter, a meltingly good Welsh wagyu tartare, and a pair of brightly flavoured beetroot meringues clasped around a floral slice of Lapsang tea jelly.